ELoevbak/APMLMC/readme.md

 In the sub-folder "Results in publications", you can scripts and data corresponding with
 * E. Løvbak, G. Samaey, S. Vandewalle, A multilevel Monte Carlo method for asymptotic-preserving particle schemes.
 Numerische Mathematik 148, 141--186.
 (2021)
 * E. Løvbak, G. Samaey, Accelerated simulation of Boltzmann-BGK equations near the diffusive limit with asymptotic-preserving multilevel Monte Carlo.
-Submitted.
-(2022) arXiv:2205.12130
+SIAM Journal on Scientific Computing, In review.
+(2022) pre-print available at arXiv:2205.12130

 If you find this code useful for your work, please consider citing the relevant articles.